Purdue-CS193/homework-0-NikhilP2048/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Nikhil Pesati's First CS193 Homework
+- I like the TAs :).
+- I like the slides and jokes.
+- I like the usefullness of this class to my future goals.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for